henri/spb/README.md

 Set-Cookie: cart=xyz789; SameSite=Strict
 Set-Cookie: region=eu-west; Max-Age=86400
 ```
-Typically, the browser processes each ```Set-Cookie``` header independently and stores each one for later use.
+Typically, a web browser will processes each ```Set-Cookie``` header independently.
+Once stored they are able to be included with subsequent requests made to that domain.

 Cookies have various uses (some are listed below) :